OPS-E2E-PPE/VBA-Docs/api/Excel.AllowEditRange.ChangePassword.md

 ## Example

-In this example, Microsoft Excel allows edits to range "A1:A4" on the active worksheet, notifies the user, changes the password for this specified range, and notifies the user of the change.
+In this example, Microsoft Excel allows edits to range A1:A4 on the active worksheet, notifies the user, changes the password for this specified range, and then notifies the user of the change.
 The worksheet must be unprotected before running this code.

 ```vb